-The items I will describe below can be useful against a variety of garden dangers.
+The items I will describe below can be useful to protect plants against a variety of garden dangers.
 Obviously, nothing is foolproof against everything that could bother your plants, but these strategies can help you defend against the usual suspects.

 Defend against uninvited furry and feathered garden guests

 Wire trash cans – These were another Dollar Tree find.
-Ideal for smaller plants, I used these over my young sweet potato vines when I first planted them in an unfenced area of my yard.
+Ideal for smaller plants, I used these over my young sweet potato vines to protect plants when I first planted them in an unfenced area of my yard.
 I was determined to keep deer from eating them and it worked!
-Now I’m using them over some newly planted seeds to protect them from birds swooping in and picking them out of the ground.
+Now I’m using them over some newly planted seeds to protect plants from birds swooping in and picking them out of the ground.

 Peppermint Oil – Peppermint essential oil (not extract!) emulsified in water and sprayed on pruned squash, for example, will mask the smell that the squash emits when it is “injured” and make it less attractive to would-be pests.
 The same scent can be sprayed on anything in the garden as a sort of fragrant camouflage to defend against chewing insects.